Living Cost in London for Indian Students 2026: Monthly Expenses Breakdown

 From Application to Approval in Just 7 Days.
 Propelld Makes It Happen.

-Is London expensive for Indian Students?
+Is London Expensive for Indian Students?

 Struggling with finances?
 Here’s how to get an education loan for abroad studies and make your dream university a reality!